Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Inhomogeneous turbulence

 The starting point for our inhomogeneous turbulence model is the representation formula \eqref{eq:u'_integral_representation_hom_5} for the homogeneous and spatially isotropic model above.
 Its specific form allows for the following extensions. \\

-\textbf{Inhomogeneous scaling:} In order to account for the macroscopic variability of the turbulence scales, we replace the constant scaling factors $\sx$, $\st$, $\su$, and $\sz$ in \eqref{eq:u'_integral_representation_hom_5} by the respective $(\x,t)$-dependent flow quantities $\sx(\x,t)$, $\st(\x,t)$, $\su(\x,t)$, and $\sz(\x,t)$.
+\textbf{Inhomogeneous scaling:} In order to account for the macroscopic variability of the turbulence scales and the turbulence Reynolds number, we replace the constant scaling factors $\sx$, $\st$, $\su$, and $\sz$ in \eqref{eq:u'_integral_representation_hom_5} by the respective $(\x,t)$-dependent flow quantities $\sx(\x,t)$, $\st(\x,t)$, $\su(\x,t)$, and $\sz(\x,t)$.
 This guarantees an adequate $(\x,t)$-dependent scaling of the spatial energy spectrum and the temporal correlations. \\

 \textbf{Non-uniform advection:} To capture possibly nonlinear advection by the mean flow from an Eulerian perspective, we further replace the linear transport term $\x - (t-s)\overline{\u} = \x + (s-t) \overline{\u}$ appearing in \eqref{eq:u'_integral_representation_hom_5} by the solution $\flow(s;\x,t)$ to the integral equation